Matt-Q-Kipu/hexodex-orchestra/README.md

 # hexodex-orchestra
 Hexodex Orchestra is a proof-of-concept project.
-It transforms team structures into a living musical ensemble, combining JSON-driven logic, visual layouts, and tooling integrations to support coordination, composition, and collaboration.
+It transforms team structures into a living musical ensemble, combining JSON-driven logic, visual layouts, and integration tools to support coordination, composition, and collaboration.

 Ideas: The Hexodex project reimagines a development team as an orchestra, with each pod and product group representing a distinct instrument section.
 The musical score can be performed as a full ensemble or by individual sections.
 Musicians — often percussionists — may switch between instruments or even move across sections between pieces.
 A dynamic “live seating chart” helps maintain structure during the performance and ensures the best possible outcome.